kimjh7669/AI-system-design2022-final/readme.md

 - **Cuda & Python**

     In this project we utilize Pytorch with Python 3.7, Cuda 11.3, and a few Anaconda packages.
-Please review and follow this [installation guide](setup.md).
 However, feel free to try alternative versions or modes of installation.

 - **Data**